Super-Arrhenius temperature dependent viscosity due to liquid-liquid phase separation in the super-cooled Kob-Andersen model: Temperature dependent viscosity

-where $Q=\phi$ is the summation of the local surface tension of the liquid-liquid interface times the corresponding surface area, namely the total interfacial free energy.
-The surface tension calculated in the previous section for positive and negative curvatures can act as constructive and destructive interference, which provides a physical mechanism for the slow coarsening kinetics.
-In the previous section, the surface tension is calculated using the pressure profile at the interface, but this is a time-consuming process due to the long average of the pressure profile calculations.
-As the system is nearly at mechanical equilibrium, the Laplace equation can be used for the calculation of the surface tension and it is demonstrated in Table~\ref{table:3} that the Laplace equation calculation leads to essentially the same result from the pressure profile calculation.
+where $Q=\phi$ is the summation of the local surface tension of the liquid-liquid interface multiplied by the corresponding surface area, that is, the total interfacial free energy.
+The surface tension calculated in the previous section for positive and negative curvatures can act as constructive and destructive interference, which provides a physical mechanism for slow coarsening kinetics.
+In the previous section, the surface tension was calculated using the pressure profile at the interface; however, this is a time-consuming process because of the long average of the pressure profile calculations.
+As the system is nearly at mechanical equilibrium, the Laplace equation can be used for the calculation of the surface tension and it is demonstrated in Table~\ref{table:3} that the Laplace equation calculation yields essentially the same result as the pressure profile calculation.